kcyu2014/eval-nas/README.md

 ```

-### Tests on NASBench-101 search space.
+# Tests on NASBench-101 search space.
-We are the first to test weight sharing on NASBench-101 search space.
+We are among the first to test weight sharing on NASBench-101 search space.
 The rationale is the same as before, share the
 weights matrices of convolutional and fully-connected layers among all possible architectures.

 - To use, you need to download the NASbench dataset and put them under this folder `data/nasbench`.